 What if I Have No Insurance?

-There are many rehab centers that offer services for those willing to pay themselves or only who have coverage that will only cover a portion of the treatments offered.
-Many of centers also offer different levels of treatment programs, which will give you the opportunity to choose the programs that will be of most value to you.
+Many rehab centers offer services for those willing to pay themselves or who only have insurance that will only cover a portion of the treatments offered.
+Many centers also offer different levels of treatment programs, which will give you the opportunity to choose a program that will be of most value to you.

 Questions and Answers